Managing Cancer Costs and Medical Information

-Track Key Medical Information
+Keep Track of Key Medical Information

 As challenging as it may be, having records of the medicines, tests, and treatments you receive is very important.
-It may be helpful for you to get systems in place for organizing information about your care from the very beginning of treatment.
+It may be helpful for you to get a plan in place for organizing information about your care from the very beginning of treatment.
 Here are some ways to keep track of the medical care you receive:

 Ask for and keep copies of treatment plans and results.

-- Dates of each medical visit
+- dates of each medical visit

-- Tests and procedures received, with dates and results
+- tests and procedures received, with dates and results

-- Treatments received, with dates
+- treatments received, with dates

-- Side effects and symptoms you have had, with dates
+- side effects and symptoms you have had, with dates

-- Any medicines prescribed
+- any medicines prescribed

-- Other supportive or complementary care received
+- other supportive or complementary care received

 Here is a sample chart showing the type of information that is helpful to keep handy and up-to-date.